5 Inference for simple linear regression

 \[Y|X \sim N(\beta_0 + \beta_1X , \sigma^2_\epsilon) \tag{5.4}\]

-Equation 5.4 is the assumed distribution of the response variable conditional on the predictor variable under simple linear regression.
+Equation 5.4 is the assumed distribution of the response variable conditional on the predictor variable under the simple linear regression model.
 From the equation we can specify the assumptions that are made when we conduct simple linear regressions.

-4. The error terms \(\epsilon\) are independent of one another.
-This implies the observations are also independent.
+The error terms \(\epsilon\) are independent of one another.
+This means the observations are also independent.

 Whenever we fit linear regression models and conduct inference on the slope, we do so under the assumption that some or all of these four statements hold.
-In (ch-slr-conditions?), we will discuss how to check if these assumptions hold for a set a data.
+In a later chapter, we will discuss how to check if these assumptions hold in a given analysis.
 As we might expect, these assumptions do not always perfectly hold in practice, so we will also discuss circumstances in which each assumption is necessary versus when some can be relaxed.
 For the remainder of this chapter, however, we will proceed as if all these assumptions hold.

 5.4 Simulation-based inference